hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 Until not long ago, I have always trained every Deep Learning model in a remote server with ssh and jupyter lab access.
 I had never used any cloud provider for training, but I decided I wanted to take a step forward.
 This decision led me to use AWS SageMaker in one of my side projects.
+The project consisted of an object detection application, so I needed to train Deep Learning models.

-Looking into the SageMaker possibilities, I discovered that it allowed to use custom Docker containers to create training jobs.
+Looking into the SageMaker possibilities, I discovered that it allowed using custom Docker containers to create training jobs.
 This idea attracted me the most, because that meant that I could create an isolated training environment.

-Initially I struggled a lot reading the documentation and several blog posts until I understood how to create this custom Docker image to be executed in SageMaker.
-In this blog bost I will walk you through how to create a SageMaker training job that uses a custom Docker image!.
+Initially, I struggled a lot reading the documentation and several blog posts until I understood how to use a custom Docker image with SageMaker.
+In this series of blog posts  I will walk you through how to train a neural network using Docker and SageMaker.

-In this first blog post I'm going to address the following tasks:
+This first blog post will explain how to set up the infrastructure needed for SageMaker to work.
+I plan to address the following tasks:
-- Understand the docker SageMaker structure
+- Define and explain the file system structure that SageMaker jobs use.
-- Creation of a Docker file
+- Docker file definition.
-- Push the docker file to an ECR repository.
+- Use AWS ECR to store the docker image.

 ## AWS SageMaker structure
-Let's take a look at the structure that will have our training job before creating any training script nor Docker image.
+Let's look at the file system structure that SageMaker jobs use.
+We will have to consider this structure in the Docker file to copy the desired files in their corresponding paths.

 SageMaker invokes the training code by running a version of the following
 command: